whipowill/d2-plugy-qol/README.md

 # Diablo II QOL Mod Pack

-This is a mod pack for Diablo II v1.13d that brings together the best quality-of-life features I have found to maximize the singleplayer experience, with the goal of enhancing the game in limited and tasteful way.
+This is a mod pack for Diablo II v1.13d that brings together the best quality-of-life features I have found to maximize the singleplayer experience, with the goal of enhancing the game in a limited and tasteful way.

 ![D2LOD PlugY QOL Mod Pack](https://i.imgur.com/F2wfSek.jpg)